 Notice: first and foremost, we strongly advise against driving yourself.
-It’s not safe simply because driving conditions are hazardous, the highways are isolated and easy to get lost on, and cell phones do not work after crossing the border (after about a mile there are no towers).
+It’s not safe simply because driving conditions are hazardous, the highways are isolated and easy to get lost on, and cell phones do not always work reliably after crossing the border.
 The shuttle is safer, more reliable, and has many benefits….but mostly ~ it’s just safer.
-Driving a US car across the border does make you stand out, and a lost tourist or a US tag is a great target for thieves.
+Driving a US car across the border does make you stand out, and a lost tourist or a US tag can be a target for thieves.

 Bring a friend– if you drive yourself to the hospital, you ‘must’ have someone with you to drive you home.
 You will not be allowed to have surgery if you have not brought a guest with you and you are not using the shuttle.

 Border crossing: Do not try to cross the border at night (after dark) or try to find the hospital in the dark.
-Stay on the US side of the border if you arrive late and are driving yourself…and get up early and drive over the next morning.
+Stay on the US side of the border if you arrive late and are not using the shuttle..and get up early and drive over the next morning.
 The border opens at 6 am.

 Insurance: Mexican law requires you to have Mexico liability insurance for driving your personal vehicle or rental (and permission + insurance from your rental agency if you rent).
 This is the law, and not doing so could result in confiscation of your rental or personal car; mandatory jail time, and the rental company can make you pay for the car in full if there is an accident or theft.
 Never take a rental car across the border without a letter of written permission from the rental company.